Galleta20102/Mambaforer-GLT/README.md

 ```
 $ python eval/eval_artfid.py --cnt datasets/eval/cnt_img_eval/ --sty datasets/eval/sty_img_eval/ --tar datasets/eval/Mambaformer-GLT/
 ```
-The `--tar` is a folder that you generated stylized images from model (Step 3 in Evaluation Preparation).
+The `--tar` is a folder that you generated stylized images from model (Step 3 in Evaluation Preparation).<br>
 After a moment, you will see the output like this :
 ```
 ArtFID: xx.xxxx FID: xx.xxxx LPIPS: x.xxxx LPIPS_gray: x.xxxx